Dishwashers are designed to fill up with water when their doors are sealed. So if yours isn't filling up, you have a problem.

 We'll walk you through how to check for these common problems:

 As with many home appliances, some issues can be diagnosed and even repaired by a homeowner, depending on their skills and comfort level.
-If you're unsure, book a repair with an Asurion Expert.
-They can help replace a damaged part and get your dishwasher back up and running as soon as same day.
+If you're unsure, book a repair with an appliance expert.

 A malfunctioning dishwasher float